BuildGrade

 Share this estimate

 A 30×40 shop gives you 1,200 square feet— the most popular size for a serious workshop, small farm building, or multi-vehicle garage.
 It's the default "shop" size for a reason: big enough to be useful, small enough to stay affordable.
-Costs range from roughly $36,000 to $248,000 depending on building type and finish level.
+A 30×40metal building cost starts around $46k for a basic steel shell, while a stick-built shop runs $122k–$166k at standard finish.
+Total costs range from roughly $36,000 to $248,000 depending on building type and finish level.
 Use the cost per square foot calculator for detailed $/sqft breakdowns.

 30×40 Shop Cost by Building Type